 An initial consultation, which spans over two to three consultations will determine whether your refractive prescription can be corrected effectively.
 If you are suitable, an appropriate OK lens is selected, insertion and removal and cleaning will be taught so you are ready for your first night wearing these lenses!

-The corneal topography on the right shows the changes to the cornea with OK lens wear.
+The corneal topography below shows the changes to the cornea with OK lens wear.